 Tip: Find out who your interviewers are in advance so that you can research who they are and what they do.
 This will give you the ability to prepare better because you can make an educated guess about who will ask what kind of questions.

-This type of interview is used by organizations because its an easy way for a group of people to get to know a job candidate quickly.
-The panel interview, therefore, replaces the multiple individual interviews that you would normally have, which saves the company both time and money.
+This type of interview is used by organizations because it’s an easy way for a group of people to get to know a job candidate quickly.
+Therefore, The panel interview replaces the multiple individual interviews you would normally have, saving the company both time and money.

 Example questions that can be asked during a panel interview are, for instance:

 - Give us an example of how you effectively communicate at work